| |

 Why does my hamster eat her pups?

 This question is asked many times.
 The answer in full is not known.
 Even scientists and ethologists have never been able to give a satisfactory answer to cannibalism.
-Only a few of the more obvious reasons within our perception of our understanding of these animals we only have some of the answers.
-There are many reasons that are beyond our understanding why a female hamster will cannibalize her young.
-We can only suggest or surmise the reasons behind cannibalism to better understand what we already know and possibly how to prevent it.
+We can only assume the most obvious reasons, within our perception of the understanding and knowledge we have of these animals as to why they do it, and help us to prevent it.

 One of the main reasons the female cannibalizes the litter is the intervention of humans in the early stages of the birth.
 Once the pups have been delivered she should be left in peace and quite without any human interference.
-After the first 7 days it is usually considered safe and she will not cannibalize the litter after this time, but 10 days is the norm.
-Physical disturbances are the most destructive to litters: A female hamster is very protective of her young pups and her territory.
-If she feels the nest may have been discovered or disturbed, possibly by a predator the female may become fearful for herself and her litter and therefore abandon the nest and the litter.
+Physical disturbances in the early stages are the most destructive to litters: After the first 7 days it is usually considered safe and she will not cannibalize the litter after this time, but 10 days is the norm.
+A female hamster is very protective of her young pups and her territory.
+The nest should never be touched or disturbed for any reason.
+If she feels the nest may have been discovered or disturbed, possibly by a predator the female may become fearful for herself and the safety of her litter and therefore may abandon the nest and the litter.
 If she feels she is unable to raise her young in complete safety she may become concerned for their safety then dispose of them by eating them.
 This is called cannibalizing the litter.

-If food is in short supply and not enough to go round she may cull some, or all the litter depending on how much food there is.
+If food is in short supply and not enough to go round she may cull some of the litter so that others may survive.

 At some stage in the young pup's life the female herself may become sick or ill.
-In that case she may not feel able to raise the litter and may cannibalize them.
+In that case she may not feel able to raise the litter safely or adequately and may cannibalize them.

 Having a predator in the vicinity a cat, a dog, or a pet bird flying around will make her fearful for the safety of her litter.

-Pup's can be born with genetic recessive disorders.
-The mother is fully aware of this and will therefore root out any carriers.
-Before they are weaned, the pup's immune system is only just beginning to develop, this leaves them vulnerable and very susceptible to many infections the mother and some of the stronger pups in the litter are immune to.
+Pup's can be born with genetic disorders, the mother is fully aware of this and will root out any affected pups.
+The pups are born without an active immune system of their own, until the immune system begins to develop at between 6 to 8 week of age.
+This leaves them vulnerable and very susceptible to many infections the mother and some of the stronger pups in the litter are immune to.
 There are many diseases and infections that can affect the pup during it's infancy before weaning that may not be obvious to us.
 This is one of the most common causes for the seemingly unexplained cannibalization of the pups.